linspector/linspector/README.md

 - All of this project **must be MIT licensed**.
 When using 3rd party libraries make sure the license is compatible but MIT should always be preferred if an alternative is available.
-- The core of Linspector should not use 3rd party libraries. only plugins, notifications and types may use other libraries.
+- The core of Linspector should not use 3rd party libraries.
+Only plugins, notifications and types may use other libraries.
 But coping code into the source tree is ok when respecting the license.
 Not using 3rd party libraries should always be preferred though.
 If adding 3rd party libraries to the Linspector